chinmaySinghal/MNIST/README.md

 # MNIST
-PyTorch codes for classifying the MNIST handwritten digits using a Logistic Regression model, a two layer feedforward neural net and a CNN network (LeNet5 architecture).
+PyTorch codes for classifying the MNIST handwritten digits using a Logistic Regression model, a two layer feedforward neural net and a CNN network (LeNet5 architecture), and displaying the incorrectly classified images.
 The test set accuracies for all the models are as follows -

 |         Model        | Test Accuracy |
 |:--------------------:|:-------------:|